Legal Services Industry in Hong Kong

 In June 2017, Hong Kong amended the Arbitration Ordinance to legalise third party funding of arbitration and mediation, adopting the 2016 proposal by the Hong Kong Law Reform Commission.
 This will reinforce Hong Kong’s lead as a leading centre for international dispute resolution, and enable claimants to spread their risk by not bearing the whole cost of bringing or defending a claim, particularly those in the construction industry.

-In November 2015, HKIAC reached an important milestone by being the first international arbitration institution to set up a representative office in the Chinese mainland, located within the China (Shanghai) Pilot Free Trade Zone.
+In November 2015, HKIAC reached an important milestone by being the first international arbitration institution to set up a representative office in Mainland China, located within the China (Shanghai) Pilot Free Trade Zone.

 Closer Economic Partnership Arrangement between Hong Kong and the Mainland (CEPA)